-Board diversity matters when applying for board roles
+Diversity matters when applying for NED roles

-Whilst there is currently a strong push for gender (more female representation) and race diversity on boards, I have met anyone who wants to be appointed based on their gender or ‘diversity’ alone.
-You are probably more diverse than you know.
-The trick is to know why it is valuable at board level and which organisations will value it enough to appoint you.
+Whilst there is currently a strong push for gender (more female representation) and race diversity on boards.
+However, I have yet to speak with anyone who wants to be appointed based on their gender or race alone, and if you were, you should probably question whether you wish to be appointed to that board.

-A recent BCG study suggests that “increasing the diversity of leadership teams leads to more and better innovation and improved financial performance.
-In both developing and developed economies, companies with above-average diversity on their leadership teams report a greater payoff from innovation and higher EBIT margins.
+A BCG study suggests that “increasing the diversity of leadership teams leads to more and better innovation and improved financial performance.
+In developing and developed economies, companies with above-average diversity on their leadership teams report a greater payoff from innovation and higher EBIT margins.
 Even more persuasive, companies can start generating gains with relatively small changes in the makeup of their senior teams.”

 Six strands encompass the diversity spectrum:

-1. Gender
+• Gender

-2. Ethnicity
+• Ethnicity

-3. Religion
+• Religion

-4. Age
+• Age

-5. Sexuality/Transgender
+• Sexuality/Transgender

-6. Disability
+• Disability

 Gender

-There has been a long-time push to get more women on company boards resulting in significant improvements in gender diversity.
+There has been a long-time push to get more women on company boards, resulting in significant improvements in gender diversity.
 Most newly appointed NEDs in the UK are women and now account for ~46% of non-executives.
 The FTSE Women Leaders Review set a target of 40% representation of women on FTSE 350 Boards and in Executive Committees to be achieved by the end of 2025.

 Ethnicity, Religion, Sexuality & Disability